greenboyroy/platelets/README.md

-# Boilerplate (Basic)
+# Platelets (Master)

-A simple boilerplate boiled up from different boilerplates, that probably used ideas from other boilerplates and resulted in a boilerplate.
+A simple boilerplate boiled up from different boilerplates, that probably used stuff from other boilerplates and resulted in a boilerplate.
 Boilerplate.

+The master branch contains the basic template, other branches will be added as required.

 ## References